emrgnt-cmplxty/automata/automata/docs/core/agent/open_ai_agent_tool_builder.rst

 Example
 -------

-Given the abstract nature of ``OpenAIAgentToolBuilder``, it doesn’t have direct usage.
-However, a child class like ``PythonAgentToolBuilder`` provides an example of how such a builder class might be used:
+Given the abstract nature of ``OpenAIAgentToolkit``, it doesn’t have direct usage.
+However, a child class like ``PythonAgentToolkit`` provides an example of how such a builder class might be used:

 .. code:: python

-   class PythonAgentToolBuilder:
+   class PythonAgentToolkit:
        def __init__(self, python_agent: PythonAgent):
            self.python_agent = python_agent